-In order to be eligible to utilize Federal funding for Non-CMV traffic enforcement, the FAST Act requires that the State must maintain an average number of safety activities which include the number of roadside inspections, carrier investigations, and new entrant safety audits conducted in the State for Fiscal Years 2004 and 2005.
+In order to be eligible to utilize Federal funding for Non-CMV traffic enforcement, the FAST Act requires that the State

 The table below displays the information you input into this plan from the roadside inspections, investigations, and new entrant safety audit sections.
 Your planned activities must at least equal the average of your 2004/2005 activities.